kbaseattic/assembly/doc/client_tutorial.md

 ```
 The upload will return a data ID from the server.
 The data ID allows
 you to invoke different assemblers or pipelines on the same data
 without resubmitting it.
-In the example above, we have used the
+In the example above, we used the
 `> ex2.data_id` redirection to save the data ID to a file.
 If you omit
 that part, an integer ID will be printed to the screen upon successful
 submission: